Chromepet: Transportation links

 Chromepet railway station provides commuter rail connection to Chennai and Tambaram.

 Chromepet is 3 km away from Chennai Airport.
 The Pallavaram – Perungudi bypass road connects Chromepet with Adambakkam, Nanganallur, Madipakkam, Medavakkam, Velacheri and Perungudi.
 Chitlapakkam main road connects Chromepet with Selaiyur and East Tambaram.

 The Grand Southern Trunk Road (GST) that connects south Indian cities to Chennai passes through this township.

 The MIT Flyover connects Grand Southern Trunk Road (GST) with Hasthinapuram and Chitlapakkam.

 The Flyover (near Ponds company) connects Tiruneermalai on the west and Thoraipakkam 100 feet outer ring road with the GST.

 There is a bus stand in Hasthinapuram, a neighborhood on the eastern side of Chromepet Railway Station.
 Buses to Tambaram, Guduvanchery, T. Nagar, High Court, Chengalpet, Avadi, Pallavaram, Velachery, Vandalur, Pozhichalur, Broadway, etc. are available from Hasthinapuram.

-There is a bus stop in Grant Southern Trunk Road(GST).

-There is also a Metropolitan Transportation Corporation Chennai(MTC) bus building centre and MTC bus depo in East side of Chromepet.
+There is a bus stop in Grant Southern Trunk Road (GST).
+There is also a Metropolitan Transportation Corporation Chennai (MTC) bus building centre and MTC bus depot on the east side of Chromepet.

 Cultural Academy

-The Chromepet cultural academy is famous in almost any part of the Chennai city.
-Occasionally there will be Carnatic Kacheries performed by great artists in cultural academy.
-The experts from other places in Chennai come to sing songs during the 'Margazhi utsav'.
+Chromepet is home to the Chromepet Cultural Academy.
+Occasionally there will be Carnatic Kacheries performed in the academy.
+Experts from other places in Chennai come to sing songs during the 'margazhi utsav'.

+Economy and Commercial Significance

+Chromepet has emerged as one of the most significant commercial powerhouses in South Chennai.
+Due to its massive concentration of high-density retail establishments and heavy daily footfall, the locality is frequently compared to T. Nagar, the city's primary commercial hub.
+The stretch of the Grand Southern Trunk (GST) Road passing through Chromepet has evolved into a major shopping corridor, hosting some of the largest retail complexes in Tamil Nadu.

+Retail and Shopping Hub

+The commercial landscape is dominated by massive multi-story retail showrooms and national chains, making it a central shopping destination for the southern suburbs: